sergioLiiD/stackmemory/roadmap.md

 - **Deep Cost Analysis**: Break down costs per project.
 - **AI Insights**: Analyze journal entries for decision patterns.
 - **Team Collaboration**: Shared projects and comments.

+### 🧠 New Product Concepts

+- **VibeOnboard (The Human Layer)**:
+  - *Concept*: A "brain" for the team, not just the code.
+  - *Problem*: New devs take weeks to understand project conventions and logic.
+  - *Solution*: Interactive onboarding courses generated from StackMemory's indexed data.
+"Here is layout.tsx, try making a small change...".
+  - *Hook*: "Reduce onboarding time from 2 weeks to 2 days".

+- **TechDiligence (B2B Audit)**:
+  - Automated "Health Score" for investors/agencies buying codebases.
+  - Detects technical debt, zombie dependencies, and code complexity instantly.

+- **VibeFlow (The Action Layer)**:
+  - Integration with n8n to **act** on the stack.
+  - "I see you added a database table, want me to create the Stripe webhook?"

+- **StackMarket**:
+  - Community marketplace for "Blueprints" (e.g., "The Perfect Next.js SaaS Starter").
+  - "Buy & Hydrate": Clones repo + Configures Env Vars + Sets up DB/Services.

 ## 🚀 Phase 3.5: CLI & Public Launch (MVP Polish)